Fangeez/foot-haven/README.md

 # foot-haven
-An iOS soccer mobile app that is responsible for retrieving the statistics for a single team or player, and for drawing comparison - that is between two teams or two players.
-This includes things like goals scored, match form, fixture history, etc.
+An iOS soccer mobile app that is responsible for retrieving the statistics for a player, team, or league.
+This includes things like goals scored, match form, fixture history, etc. This app provides a simple way of querying this information without having to dig through a whole lot of information like other web or mobile applications